whylokesh/whylokesh/README.md

 ## 🧠 About Me

 Hey there!
-I'm Lokesh — a curious builder who loves creating systems, speculating on future tech, and hacking things together to see what sticks.
+I'm a curious builder who loves creating systems, speculating on future tech, and hacking things together to see what sticks.

 I don’t just code for the sake of it.
 I code to **ship real stuff**, solve meaningful problems, and make tech that actually helps.
 Currently vibing with backend systems, Web3 contracts, AI agents, and whatever else feels exciting.